Spider-Man: Far From Home: Post-production

 In late October 2018, Sony Pictures reached a new multi-film agreement with IMAX Corporation to release their films in IMAX, including Far From Home.
 At Sony's CCXP Brazil panel in December 2018, it was revealed that the Elementals—a group of characters based on the elements of water, earth, air, and fire—would appear in the film.
 The four Elementals are modeled after different Spider-Man villains from Marvel comic books: the water Elemental borrows from Hydro-Man, the fire Elemental borrows from Molten Man, the Earth Elemental borrows from Sandman, and the air Elemental borrows from Cyclone.
-The names of these other villains are not given to the characters in the film.
-Martin Starr was confirmed to be reprising his role as Mr. Harrington from Homecoming the next month.
+The names of these other villains are not given to the characters in the film, albeit Hydro-Man's public identity as Morris Bench is mentioned at one point.
+In addition to these characters, there were also discussions about using the villain Swarm as a model for a potential fifth Elemental in the film.
+Martin Starr was confirmed to be reprising his role as Roger Harrington from Homecoming the next month.
+Following up Revolori's pitch for Flash's family life, the filmmakers added during the E.D.I.T.H. scene the text of Flash texting his parents.
 In April 2019, Sony moved the film's release date up to July 2, 2019.
 While promoting Endgame at a fan event in Shanghai, Feige said Far From Home would be the final film of the MCU's Phase Three, rather than the start of Phase Four as some had believed.
 Also in April, Jackson returned to do reshoots for the film.